phax/ph-oton/README.md

 * Updated to prism.js 1.3.0
 * Updated to Datatables 2.3.5 + current plugins
 * Added new internal class `PhotonInternalUnparsedJS`
+* Fixed some inconsistencies with DBExecutor usage in `UserGroupManagerJDBC`

 v10.1.1 - 2025-12-14
 * Updated to Jetty 12.1.5